Friends of Community Field

 There are many factors that make the Burlington Bees a unique organization within Minor League Baseball.
 The Burlington Baseball Association is the controlling body of the franchise and is set-up as a not-for-profit company that is run by a volunteer Board of Directors.
 Operating in the smallest market in all of full-season, affiliated, professional baseball, cash flow can be a challenge - especially when it comes to making capital improvements on the facility.
 While city government contributes as much as it is able, most capital improvement projects are completed thanks to volunteer labor and money raised from fundraising projects through the Friends of Community Field.

 The Friends of Community Field is a 501(c)(3) non-profit organization established in 1998 to help the Bees raise money for capital improvement projects.
 The Friends is also run by a volunteer Board of Directors that helps to organize various fundraisers and the volunteer work force that helps maintain the stadium.
 Since 1998, money raised has helped with new stadium lights, new playground flooring and canopy, new bleachers, box seats, the sound system, brat garden improvements, and now the fund raising for the "Extreme Makeover" of Community Field.
 In addition to the funds raised to finish the current renovation, the Friends of Community Field aims to raise money to start an endowment for future work to be done at the ballpark without having to start another major fundraising initiative.
 All contributions to the Friends of Community Field are tax deductible.
-The current members of the Friends of Community Field Board of Directors are: Scott Zaiser - President, Nathan McCoy, Sally Hand, Chase Gibb, Tom Colthurst, Bill Cloven, Matt Murray and Kim Parker.
+The current members of the Friends of Community Field Board of Directors are: Scott Zaiser - President, Sally Hand, Chase Gibb, Tom Colthurst, Bill Cloven, Kim Parker, Bryan Cole and Lance Dubblazier.
 The board is always seeking volunteers willing to contribute their time to help with projects at the ballpark or staffing and executing the various fundraising projects.
 Anyone interested in helping in any way is encouraged to contact the Bees at (319) 754-5705.

 The following are the various fundraisers run by the Friends of Community Field.
 These fundraisers have been set up to allow participants to have fun and win great prizes while helping the organization.